| The following is the complete

 was uncommon a hundred years ago is safe to make.
 If they didn't know

 that was causing it, they would have at least mentioned the symptoms.
+I am convinced that the proportional differences

 in adrenal disease rates between the Old and New Worlds have more